 Investing in securities of Granite involves a high degree of risk.
-In addition to the other information contained in this Annual Information Form, you should carefully consider the following risk factors before investing in securities of Granite.
-The occurrence of the following risk factors could have a material adverse effect on our business, financial condition, operating results and prospects.
-In addition, other risks and uncertainties that are not known to us or that we currently believe are not material, may also have a material adverse effect on our business, financial condition, operating results and prospects.
+In addition to the other information contained in this Annual Information Form, investors should carefully consider the following risk factors before investing in securities of Granite.
+The occurrence of any of the following risks could have a material adverse effect on Granite's business, financial condition, operating results, cash flows and prospects.
+Other risks and uncertainties that are not known to Granite or that Granite believes are not material, may also have a material adverse effect on Granite's business, financial condition, operating results, cash flows and prospects.